JamesGillerITS/collaboration_guide/README.md

 # Git Collaboration Guide

+Below are some simple steps to collaborate using Git and GitHub.
+Some content may require additional explanation.
+Please use the Issues section of this repository to suggest additional explanatory text, examples, clarifications etc. Alternatively, contribute your knowledge and expierence of collaborating with Git and GitHub by creating a pull request.

 ## 1. Assign a team member to create a GitHub repository

 The assigned team member is also responsible for changing the initial settings for the repository.
 See [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features) for documentation on managing the features and settings of a GitHub repository.